Accounting and tax

 - Employers are required to withhold payroll tax due on all employees’ wages and benefits.
 Averaging 5.5%, payroll tax rates are fixed by local authorities.

 Personal income tax

-- Personal income tax in Australia is based on a progressive tax rate system.
-The financial year for personal income tax spans from 1st July t0 the 30th of June;
+- Personal income tax in Australia is based on a progressive tax rate, which can come up to 47% (including a Medicare levy of 2%).
+The financial year for personal income tax spans from 1st July to the 30th of June;

 - AU$1 – AU$18,200: not required to pay tax;